Newborn Baby Travel Check list

 - Your SnoozeShade for sleep on the go.
 Keep this in your hand luggage so that you can whip it out at the airport too when you need to.

 - Travel cot.
-OR make sure that there will be a suitable sleeping space for your baby when you arrive.
+OR make sure that there will be suitable sleeping space for your baby when you arrive.

 - Pop up UV tent.
 These are fabulous to take with you out to the beach, for example.
-They will provide sun protection and give baby a sheltered space to kick out and rest etc.
+They will provide sun protection and give a baby a sheltered space to kick out and rest etc.

 - White noise machine/ app.
-If baby is unsettled, white noise can be amazing when it comes to soothing to sleep.
+If the baby is unsettled, white noise can be amazing when it comes to soothing to sleep.

 - Dummies/ pacifiers.